Saratoga Springs Utah Temple

-The Saratoga Springs Utah Temple is a temple of the Church of Jesus Christ of Latter-day Saints under construction in Saratoga Springs, Utah.
+The Saratoga Springs Utah Temple is a temple of the Church of Jesus Christ of Latter-day Saints in Saratoga Springs, Utah.
+The intent to build the temple was announced on April 2, 2017, by church president Thomas S. Monson, during general conference.
+The temple is the 18th in Utah and the fifth in Utah County.
+A groundbreaking ceremony, to signify the beginning of construction, was held on October 19, 2019, conducted by Craig C. Christensen, a church general authority.

 History

-The intent to construct the temple was announced by church president Thomas S. Monson on April 2, 2017, during the 187th annual general conference.
-When completed, it will be the 18th temple in Utah.
+The intent to construct the temple was announced by church president Thomas S. Monson on April 2, 2017, during general conference.
+It was the last announced by Monson before his death in January 2018.
+When it was completed, it was the 14th temple in Utah.

 On May 7, 2019, the church announced preliminary information on the temple's anticipated location and size.
 A groundbreaking, to signify beginning of construction, was held on October 19, 2019, with Craig C. Christensen, president of the church's Utah Area, presiding.

-On November 21, 2022, the LDS Church announced that a public open house is scheduled to be held from April 15 through July 8, 2023, excluding Sundays.
-The temple is scheduled for dedication on August 13, 2023, with Henry B. Eyring, of the church's First Presidency, expected to preside.
+On November 21, 2022, the LDS Church announced that a public open house would be held from April 15 through July 8, 2023, excluding Sundays.
+The temple was dedicated on August 13, 2023, by Henry B. Eyring, of the church's First Presidency.